'Enough is enough': Doug Ford says Ontario could hand encampment drug users $10,000 fines, prison

 The province will amend the Trespass to Property Act to “enhance penalties for people deliberately and repeatedly breaking the law,” he said.

-Ford said police will have new tools to direct individuals to stop using illegal drugs or to leave the public space.
-If they don’t comply, they can be issued a ticket or arrested.
+Ford said the new tools will allow police to direct individuals to stop using illegal drugs or to leave public spaces.
+If they don’t comply, they could be issued a ticket or arrested.

 Encampments have sprung up in municipalities across the province in recent years, taking over parks and other public spaces.
 According to the province, there are around 3,300 people currently living in about 1,000 encampments around Ontario.